Build Your First Integration

 Make the integration configurable

-Now that we have a working integration, let's make it configurable so that we can deploy it to multiple customers.
+Now that we have a working integration, let's make it configurable so we can deploy it to multiple customers.
 We'll make the Slack channel name configurable, as well as the API endpoint we're fetching data from.

 We want our config variable to be a picklist of all the channels in our customer's Slack workspace.
 We'll use a data source to make the dropdown menu dynamic.
 Select the Slack component's Select Channel data source, as shown here: